rundeck/rundeck/docs/en/manpages/man5/resource-v10.5.md

 *Attributes*

-type

-:   The node type.

 name

 :   The node name.
 This is a logical identifier from the node. (required)

+type

+:   The node type, such as "Node". (required)

 description

-:   A brief description about the node.
+:   A brief description about the node. (optional)

 hostname